 What research gap are you addressing with your protocol?

-Tomoko Hyakumura: The effects of abdominal VNS on the body are not as well understood compared to cervical VNS.
+Sophie C. Payne: The effects of abdominal VNS on the body are not as well understood compared to cervical VNS.
 This protocol may help establish experimental protocols for testing the effect of abdominal VNS on different physiological parameters in healthy animals or in inflammatory conditions such as systemic lupus erythematosus and chronic kidney disease.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.